Real Estate Investing

 2. How do I start investing in REITs?

-Choose a brokerage platform, research top industrial REITs, and make your first purchase.
+Select a brokerage platform, research the top industrial REITs, and make your first investment.
 Consider dollar-cost averaging and dividend reinvestment for long-term growth.

 3. Can I make money from industrial REITs?